 On 5 June 2018 (the "Date of Grant"), options to subscribe for an aggregate of 23,100,000 Shares were granted to certain Eligible Participants under the Share Option Scheme.
 The exercise price in respect of each option granted under the Share Option Scheme on 5 June 2018 is HK\$1.12 per share.
 The adjusted closing price of the Shares immediately before the Date of Grant was HK\$1.12 per Share.
 There was no Eligible Participant with options granted in excess of the individual limit.

-During the year ended 31 December 2022, out of the above share options granted, none was cancelled, exercised and lapsed.
+During the year ended 31 December 2023, none of the above share options was cancelled or exercised while 20,000,000 share options lapsed.
+No share options has been granted under the Share Option Scheme.